Scheduling Policies & Procedures

 - Students will make their course requests for classes through Family Portal in FACTS in mid-February.

 - Students should determine their eligibility for courses based upon prerequisites in the Course Catalog.

 - Sophomores and Juniors will meet with a College Counselor to review their selections after they have been made.
-A Student Support Counselor will meet with 8th and 9th graders in group meetings during the school day.
+A Student Support Counselor will meet with 8th and 9th graders.
 Individual meetings with parents of 8th and 9th graders are also available.

 - All appeals must be submitted no later than the meeting between the student and their counselor

 - All Honors and AP course requests will be reviewed by department chairs and/or teachers for final approval.